 But I never thought I’d get a chance to see if I could.
 When I first heard that I was being considered to join the Everest trek, I was thrilled.
 I was jumping around my room with excitement.
 But I had no idea then how much this experience would forever change my life.
 We haven’t even left yet, but I’ve already done so many things I never thought I would have.

-At just nine years of age, Carly Lindsay of Waterford, Ontario faced a life threatening illness and was forced to make a medical decision many adults can’t fathom having to make: suffer through debilitating pain or surgically remove her colon and forever change her digestive tract and her body’s natural appearance.
-Within our society, outlooks on a person’s physical appearance often impacts self-esteem, especially in the formative pre-teen and teenage years.
-Carly’s decision was life changing and extremely difficult to make.
-Demonstrating a maturity far beyond her age, Carly weighed her options, had ileostomy surgery and hasn’t looked back since.
+At just nine years of age, Carly Lindsay of Waterford, Ontario faced a life-threatening illness and was forced to make a medical decision many adults can’t fathom having to make: suffer through debilitating pain or surgically remove her colon and forever change her digestive tract and her body’s natural appearance.
+Within our society, outlooks on a person’s physical appearance often impact self-esteem, especially in the formative pre-teen and teenage years.
+Carly’s decision was life-changing and extremely difficult to make.
+Demonstrating a maturity far beyond her age, Carly weighed her options, had ileostomy surgery, and hasn’t looked back since.
 “I have to watch my diet, said Carly.
-But other than a few food restrictions, I’m basically symptom free.
+But other than a few food restrictions, I’m basically symptom-free.

 Many people who live with an ileostomy a small abdominal opening for eliminating digestive waste post colon removing surgery – have to carefully watch their diets.
 Inflammatory bowel diseases affect different areas of the intestinal tract.
 Ulcerative Colitis usually inflames the large intestine, or colon, exclusively.
 Removing the diseased colon can often result in eliminating the painful symptoms of this terrible disease.
 But the absence of the colon causes other issues, namely in processing food and absorbing fluids and nutrients.
 A person living without their colon will often need to drink more to absorb enough fluids and avoid difficult-to-digest foods like raw, high-fiber vegetables.